ShehaniWageesha/Login-Register-Product-CRUD-App-MERN/README.md

-# MERN Stack | Login, Register and CRUD app
+# MERN Stack | Login, Register and CRUD App
 Simlple example of user registration, login and CRUD action with backend restAPI using mongoDB, Nodejs(Express.js) and mongoose, authentication using JWT token also pagination and frontend using react.js and material-ui api calling with axios.

 # Backend